Why you should create a Pinterest Business account

 - Go to your profile and click on Edit.

 - Add a profile picture.
 Tip: I strongly recommend using a clear headshot.
-People like to know the face behind your brand.
-Your visitors are more likely to bond to you and your blog when they feel like they know you.
-I know this might be a scary thing to some of you guys, but you have to overcome these feelings to become successful.
+I know this might be a scary thing to some of you, but you have to overcome these feelings to become successful.

-- About your profile: This is the moment you tell your readers exactly what you’re doing and what you stand for.
-Aim to use as many keywords (for your SEO) as possible!
+- About your profile: This is where you tell your readers exactly what you’re doing and what you stand for.

 This is what it will look like 🙂